Home/ Blog/ Preventive Care/

 In the early stages of Alzheimer’s, a person can often still function on their own.
 The first place Alzheimer's strikes is the learning center of the brain, so a person will first find it difficult to remember something they've just read or learned.
 Many people have trouble thinking of a word, but they will remember it later.
 Someone with Alzheimer's will have the same problem, but won't remember the word later.
 They may also begin to lose or misplace things, as well as have trouble making decisions and recalling recent events, appointments and conversations.

-Stage 1: No impairment/No cognitive decline
+Stage 1: No impairment/no cognitive decline

 A youn woman and an older woman flip through a photo album together-2.jpeg